 The Visitor Centre, at Loch Thom is the starting point for a range of lochside, woodland and historic walks all with wonderful scenic views and lots of wildlife watching opportunties.

-Visit the interactive Greenock Cut Exhibition on arrival for a more memorable explore of the Greenock Cut itself.
-The Cut is a designated monument and is 5.5 miles long.
+Visit the interactive Greenock Cut Exhibition on arrival for a more memorable experience of the Greenock Cut itself, engineer Robert Thom's aquatic masterpiece.
+The Cut is a scheduled ancient monument and is 5.5 miles long and provided the people and industry of Greenock for centuries.
 Allow half a day to enjoy a reasonably level circular walk of the Greenock Cut with panoramic views of the Firth of Clyde and islands especially if you walk anti clockwise!
 Those with less time can enjoy the 2.5km (allow 1 hour) Shielhill Glen Nature Trail which includes part of the Greenock and Kelly Cuts or climb up Dunrod Hill (short but steep) to admire more wonderful landscapes.
+You can also download and hunt for the Glen's wood spirits!

 The Countryside Ranger Service run a popular activities and events programme as well as host meetings, school groups and provide information and advice on local walks and wildlife watching opportunties.
 Access to the Visitor Centre and exhibition is free, it is open weekends in summer providing refreshments, gifts and childrens wildife activities.
-The Centre toilets are open most days all year and if the Ranger are on site they open the cafe on a daily baisis.
+The Centre toilets are open most days all year if the Rangers are on site.
+The cafe is open weekends in the summer with teaching room for hire.

 Other popular Visitor Sites within Clyde Muirshiel - Scotland's largest Regional Park are:

 Castle Semple Visitor Centre & Country Park, on the shores of Castle Semple Loch in Lochwinnoch, Renfrewshire.
 The Centre is on sustrans cycle route 7 from Paisley/Glasgow to/from Irvine and only 1 mile form Lochwinnoch Railway Station.
 There is seasonal mountain bike hire as well as walks such as the Semple Trail into in Parkhill Wood, the designed landscape woodlands of the Semple Clan.